What to Do If You’ve Been Accused of Insurance Fraud

 judgment concept from gavel and money

 Most people get all the way through bankruptcy without a hitch.
 But every now and then, something goes wrong.
 Maybe you tried filing on your own and you made a mistake.
 Maybe you forgot to tell your lawyer something important, or missed a financial document you really should have shared.
 Maybe you did something prior to the bankruptcy you didn’t know would be a problem, and so never brought it up with your attorney.
 Now you’re in hot water, and you’re being charged with bankruptcy fraud.
 Until now, you might have thought bankruptcy fraud was limited to big businesses, celebrities, and the very rich.
 Now you, a perfectly normal person, are facing one of the scariest things you’ll ever face.
-Get a criminal attorney.
-While it may be natural to assume your bankruptcy lawyer is the right person to handle a bankruptcy fraud charge as well, this usually isn’t the…
+Hire a NYC Criminal Defense Lawyer While it may be natural to assume your bankruptcy lawyer is the right person to handle a bankruptcy fraud charge as well, this usually…

 Read More